WepPage last updated on: 8th September 2023

 Will I get both the Flu and COVID jabs at the same time?

 The NHS have asked GP surgeries to offer both vaccines together where possible, but details of this might differ between GP surgeries.

 Please contact your GP surgery for more information.

 Is it safe to have both the Flu and COVID jabs together?

 Yes, it is safe to have both jabs administered at the same time.

 I am currently having chemotherapy.
 Should I have the vaccine?

-This is a group in which the vaccines have not been specifically tested.
-However, since the roll out, many people will have had the vaccine close to chemotherapy treatment and we are unaware of specific problems in this group.
+Since the roll out of the COVID vaccinations, many people will have had the vaccine close to chemotherapy treatment and we are unaware of specific problems in this group.
 As with other vaccines, there are specific times when they are recommended whilst you are on chemotherapy, to give the vaccines the best chance of working.
 If you are invited for the vaccine during a course of chemotherapy, please speak to your haematology team if you are unsure when is the most appropriate time for you to have it or to discuss any other concerns.

 I have had or am currently having a transplant.
 Should I have the vaccine?

 You can have the vaccine whilst on cancer treatment, but it is preferable that it is delivered at a time when you have an immune system working at some level.
 If you have been invited to have a vaccine, please speak to your care team for advice about when to have it.